Azure-Samples/active-directory-dotnet-native-desktop/README.md

 4. Click the Applications tab.
 5. In the drawer, click Add.
 6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, for example "TodoListClient-DotNet", select "Native Client Application", and click next.
+7. Enter a friendly name for the application, for example "TodoListWebApp", select "Web Application and/or Web API", and click next.
+8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322/`.
+NOTE:  It is important, due to the way Azure AD matches URLs, to ensure there is a trailing slash on the end of this URL.
+If you don't include the trailing slash, you will receive an error when the application attempts to redeem an authorization code.
-8. For the Redirect URI, enter `http://TodoListClient`.
-Click finish.
+9. For the App ID URI, enter `https://<your_tenant_name>/TodoListWebApp`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
+Click OK to complete the registration.
-9. Click the Configure tab of the application.
+10. While still in the Azure portal, click the Configure tab of your application.
-10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+12. Create a new key for the application.
+Save the configuration so you can view the key value.
+Save this aside for when you configure the project in Visual Studio.
-11. In "Permissions to Other Applications", select the TodoListService, and request the delegated permission "Have full access to the To Do List service".
+13. In the Permissions to Other Applications configuration section, select the TodoListService application, and add the full access delegated permission.
 Save the configuration.

 ### Step 4:  Configure the sample to use your Azure AD tenant